Space48/magedbm2/README.md

 The put command will create a database backup from a Magento 2 installation at the current working directory (or the directory specified with `--root-dir`) and upload it to S3.

-By default, the commamd uses [n98-magerun2](https://github.com/netz98/n98-magerun2) for database operations and creates backups with all customer data stripped out (the `@development` strip setting to the `n98-magerun2 db:dump` command).
+By default, the command uses [n98-magerun2](https://github.com/netz98/n98-magerun2) for database operations and creates backups with all customer data stripped out (the `@development` strip setting to the `n98-magerun2 db:dump` command).
 However, you can customise what data gets stripped, if any, using the `--strip` option.

 The put command also automatically cleans up old database backups once a new one has been uploaded, keeping only the 5 most recent backup files.
 You can customise the number of retained backups with the `--clean` option, or disable it completely with `--no-clean`.